 Another bonus: Pulse pastas are grain and gluten-free since they’re made from legumes.
 Scheller suggests choosing products that list lentils, chickpeas, beans, or peas as the first ingredient.

-You could pick up one of the pulse pastas, or go with the OG: brown rice pasta.
+If you’re looking for a gluten-free pasta, you could pick up one of the pulse pastas, or go with the OG: brown rice pasta.
 Scheller is a fan: “The texture of brown rice pasta is probably the closest to a traditional pasta, and it has a mild flavor that goes with anything,” she says.
 (We use it in our popular sausage baked penne and chicken cacciatore meals.)

-Another great gluten-free alternative is quinoa pasta, which has good stores of protein and fiber.
+Another great gluten-free pasta alternative is quinoa pasta, which has good stores of protein and fiber.
 Just make sure the main ingredient is quinoa.
 “Some boxes have fillers like corn or rice flour, which reduce the nutritional benefits,” notes Scheller.

 ...You’re trying to eat more vegetables:

+You’re probably wondering which is the healthiest pasta.
 At the end of the day, the healthiest and most nutrient-dense alternative to traditional pasta is spiralized veggies like zucchini, squash, and sweet potato, says Scheller.
 “Spaghetti squash is one of my favorite substitutes for pasta,” she notes.
 “When you roast it and use a fork to scrape out the inside, it comes out just like pasta.”

 If you’re not a fan of veggie noodles, try a veggie-based spaghetti like cauliflower pasta, which is what we use in our popular cauliflower shell bolognese.
 Just be wary of pastas that claim to be filled with vegetables but are actually made from wheat and tinted with syrups or veggie powders.
 “Look at the label and make sure a vegetable is one of the first ingredients on the list,” says Scheller.